Photo by Pedro Lastra on UnsplashIS IT SAFE TO TRAVEL TO EUROPE IN 2026?

 - Proof of sufficient financial means

-In addition, starting in late 2025 the European Union will (finally) require Americans to apply for authorization to visit member states.
+In addition, starting in 2026 the European Union will (finally) require Americans to apply for authorization to visit member states.
 The application will be quick (less than 10 minutes) and inexpensive ($8 or thereabouts), but it will be one more thing Americans need to do before visiting Europe.

 Photo by Kai Pilger on Unsplash

-Even in a post-pandemic environment, American travelers to Europe will likely find some significant, fundamental health-related changes in the European travel experience.
+Even in a post-pandemic environment, American travelers to Europe will likely find some significant, fundamental health-and-safety-related changes in the European travel experience.

 They may include:

-For instance, in 2024 Venice will start issuing a $5 daily entry fee for peak travel days.
+For instance, in 2024 Venice started issuing a $5 daily entry fee for peak travel days.

 This may drive up prices, but more importantly, it will force travelers to be more diligent about securing their spot in line at many popular attractions.